 1. Make a Plan

 You’ve already got a plan.
 You don’t need this advice, we get that.
-But before you skip straight to selling, it’s worth 5-minutes to step through the points in this article because (believe me) we see a lot of people starting T-shirt businesses who don’t do the basics and then wonder why it isn’t working for them.
+But before you skip straight to selling, it’s worth five minutes to step through the points in this article because (believe me) we see a lot of people starting t-shirt businesses who don’t do the basics and then wonder why it isn’t working for them.

 That’s the phrase the pros use: product market fit.

-T-shirts are a big and well competed market.
+T-shirts are a big and competitive market.
 So competition can be fierce.
 People give them away (you should see my nerdy software T-shirt collection).
-It’s soooo easy to go to the store and buy a 5-pack of plain white tees (the shirts, not the band) for under $20.
+It’s so easy to go to the store and buy a 5-pack of plain white tees (the shirts, not the band) for under $20.

-What is the ‘tone of voice’ of your T-shirts?
-Are they in-your-face, laugh-out-loud / subtle and inspirational / cause based / location based / industry based / sports based?
+What is the ‘tone of voice’ of your t-shirts?
+Are they in-your-face, laugh-out-loud?
+Subtle and inspirational?
+Cause based?
+Location-based?
+About industry?
+Or sports?
 You need to clearly define your niche.

 That’s the product part.